1973–74 S.L. Benfica season: Season summary

 Benfica started the new season after having won their third consecutive league title in the past season.
 It was their first league undefeated, and they also broke a record for longest distance to second place, 18 points.
 In the transfer window, Benfica signed Mário Moinhos and brought back António Barros from loan.
 In the departures, they let go of Augusto Matine and João Alves.
 In his fourth year, Hagan's pre-season saw Benfica play in Angola and Mozambique, three games with América with three different results.
 Afterwards, they played the Trofeo Colombino in 18 and 19 August, losing the trophy for Dinamo Tbilisi.
 From 21 to 23 August, Benfica participated in the inaugural Trofeo Villa de Madrid, finishing fourth.
 The pre-season closed with the Thessaloniki Tournament, which Benfica won.

 Benfica started their title defence on 9 September against Boavista on Estádio do Bessa.
 They lost 2–0, ending their undefeated streak in the competition that dated back to 26 March 1972.
 The team responded well and won their next three league matches.
 On 25 September, on a day of Eusébio testimonial match, in a training session, Humberto Coelho, Toni and Nelinho did an exercise wrong and Jimmy Hagan lost it.
 He fined them, made them repeat an afternoon practise and miss the game.
 Hagan back-tracked on the first two, but still did not call them for the game saying that "Toni and Humberto will not play".
 President Borges Coutinho overruled him and Hagan unexpectedly resigned the next day for interference to his job.
 He was replaced by Fernando Cabrita, his assistant.
 His first game was an away win against Olympiacos for the European Cup.
 On 7 October, Benfica drew 0–0 with Farense, adding another lost point in the campaign.
 In the league table, they sat in third place with 7 points, two shy of leaders Vitória de Setúbal.
 But as Benfica resumed their winning path domestically, in the European Cup, the situation deteriorated, with Benfica being knocked-out by Újpesti Dózsa in the second round.
 Now solely focused in the Primeira Divisão, on match-day 9, Benfica dropped points on the road again, drawing 0–0 with Vitória de Guimarães.
 That allowed Vitória de Setúbal to increase their lead even further.
-On 2 December, Benfica defeated Sporting in the Derby de Lisboa to overtake them in the league.
+On 2 December, Benfica defeated Sporting in the Lisbon derby to overtake them in the league.
 They also took advantage of the loss of Setúbal to reduce their lead to a point.
 However, the following week, on the first away match of December, Benfica lost 2–0 against Académica de Coimbra and was again three points down from leaders Setúbal.
 The month closed with a home defeat against Vitória de Setúbal, their first home loss since 17 October 1965.
 Losing by 3–2 in Estádio da Luz pushed Benfica into fourth place with 21 points, four less than Sporting, who lapped the first half of the season in first place.